-In the spring of 2017, VTrans became increasingly concerned about the deteriorated condition of the sidewalks and concrete that fell onto the railroad tracks.
-A sudden, unplanned emergency closure would result in road closures in downtown Middlebury for several months.
-The Agency decided to remove both bridges in the summer of 2017 and install temporary bridges until permanent structures are built.
-Both the Main Street and Merchants Row Bridges were demolished in July/August 2017 and travel was restored within four weeks.
+In the spring of 2017, AOT became increasingly concerned about the deteriorated condition of the sidewalks and concrete that fell onto the railroad tracks.
+A sudden, unplanned emergency resulted in downtown Middlebury road closures for several months.
+The Agency decided to replace both bridges with temporary bridges in the summer of 2017, until permanent structures were built.
+Both the Main Street and Merchants Row bridges were demolished and travel was restored within four weeks.

-Many considerations have gone into planning and designing the project.
-The design team has had to balance community needs and character, local and regional mobility, construction feasibility – all while keeping the rail line active, except during the 10-week closure period, as communities along the line depend on rail for deliveries of various commodities.
+Many considerations shaped the planning and design of the project.
+The design team balanced community needs and development character, local and regional mobility, construction feasibility – all while keeping the rail line active, except during the closure period.
+Communities along the line depend on rail for deliveries of various commodities.

 Among (though not all!) the items the project team has focused on are:

-- Placing utilities in the Printer’s Alley underground so that they do not interfere with the crane needed to construct the tunnel
+- Placing utilities in the Printer’s Alley underground so that they do not interfere with the crane that constructed the tunnel

 - Acquiring Right-of-Way, both temporary and permanent